 Do you need to be a certified pesticide applicator?
 The Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) defines two categories of pesticides: general-use and-restricted use.
 NYS DEC also defines additional restricted-use pesticides.
 Pesticide applicator certification is required to purchase and use restricted-use pesticides.
-Restricted-use pesticides mentioned in this guide are marked with an asterisk (\).
+Restricted-use pesticides mentioned in this guide are marked with an asterisk ().
 Farmers who purchase and use only general-use pesticides on property they own or rent do not need to be certified pesticide applicators.
 However, we do encourage anyone who applies pesticides to become certified.

 Worker Protection Standard training.
 If the farm has employees who will be working in fields treated with a pesticide, they must be trained as workers or handlers as required by the federal Worker Protection Standard (WPS).
 Having a pesticide applicator certification is one of the qualifications needed to be a WPS trainer.
 Certified pesticide applicators meet the WPS training requirements.
 For more information on the Worker Protection Standard see: How To Comply with the Worker Protection Standard (Reference 14a).
+See Revisions To the Worker Protection Standard for a summary of new worker protection standards that will take effect January 2017 (Link 14d).
 Find more information on pesticide applicator certification from the list of State Pesticide Regulatory Agencies (Reference 14b) or, in New York State, see the Cornell Pesticide Management Education Program website at http://psep.cce.cornell.edu (Reference 14c).